 The case serves as an important reminder and lesson for property owners and public agencies.
 First, challenging a zoning decision as an impermissible form of spot zoning is a difficult, up-hill battle.
 Second, if a government agency’s zoning actions are permissible, but result in a regulatory taking, the property owner cannot overturn the zoning decision, but it may still seek just compensation as a result.

-Maya Hamouie focuses her practice on complex commercial disputes in both state and federal courts, representing clients in a diverse range of industries.
-She advises clients on legal issues that could affect their business ...
+Maya Hamouie focuses her practice on real estate and commercial disputes in both state and federal courts, representing both public and private sector clients.
+Maya has successfully represented clients in all phases of ...